-- 1. a companion version of the HADS/Snaith Scales - 2. a companion version of the FrSBe - 3. irritability ratings for seven days using the diary-based DAIR form - the Baltimore apathy/irritability scale to be completed at home before the visit
+- 1. a companion version of the HADS/Snaith Scales - 2. a companion version of the FrSBe - 3. irritability ratings for seven days using the diary-based DAIR form (visit 1 to 3 only) - 4. the Baltimore apathy/irritability scale to be completed at home before the visit (visits 3 and 4 only)